-Withdrawal from the college prior to the first class day results in a 100 percent refund of tuition, student services fee, laboratory fee, designated tuition, Student Center fee, library fee, computer use fee, and private lessons fee but not the \$15 matriculation fee.
+Withdrawal from the college prior to the first class day results in a 100 percent refund of tuition, student services fee, laboratory fee, designated tuition, Student Center fee, library fee, computer use fee, and private lessons fee, but not the \$15 matriculation fee.
 The student I.D. must be surrendered to receive a refund of the student services fee.
 The amount of refund decreases beginning on the first class day.
 For refund purposes the effective drop date is the date the withdrawal petition is received in the Office of Admission and Records with all appropriate signatures.
 Refunds are calculated according to the following schedules:

-Fall or Spring Semesters and Summer Extended Session
+Fall, Spring Semesters, 10 and 12-Week Sessions and Summer Extended Session